KevinRejevich/Latin102/translation3.md

      of two vile nouns, *stercus bobile*, with a verb of cleanliness illustrates a juxtaposed image describing the King who normally isn't associated with filth.

 D. Translation
-   >The stall dung of King Augeas in one day cleaned, the greater part with the helper Jupiter; The entire dung washes away with flames having been let in.
+   >The stall dung of King Augeas in one day cleaned, the greater part with the helper Jupiter; The entire dung washes away by the river having been let in.
    He prompted the alive bull to Mycenae from the Island Crete with which Pasiphae had sexual intercourse with.
 He killed King Diomedes of Thrace and the four horses of him with the servant Abderum which were feeding upon human flesh; moreover the names of the horses were Podargus, Lampon, Xanthus, and Dinus.